Planar Calibration

 pivtools-cli detect-charuco

-# Process specific camera
+# Process a specific camera

-pivtools-cli detect-planar --camera 1
+pivtools-cli detect-charuco --camera 1

-# Use active method from config.yaml
+# Use the active method from config.yaml

-pivtools-cli apply-calibration
+pivtools-cli apply-calibration --all-paths

-pivtools-cli apply-calibration --method dotboard
+pivtools-cli apply-calibration --board dotboard --all-paths

-pivtools-cli apply-calibration --method charuco
+pivtools-cli apply-calibration --board charuco --all-paths

-pivtools-cli apply-calibration --method scale_factor
+pivtools-cli apply-calibration --board scale_factor --all-paths

 # Specific camera + data type

-pivtools-cli apply-calibration --camera 1 --type-name ensemble
+pivtools-cli apply-calibration --camera 1 --type-name ensemble --all-paths

-pivtools-cli apply-calibration -r 1,2,3apply-calibration Options
+pivtools-cli apply-calibration --all-pathsapply-calibration Options

 | Flag | Description | Default |